Sociology Research Guide

 Credo Reference

-Credo Reference is multi-publisher collection of high-quality reference titles covering everything from the arts to astronomy, law to literature, and science to Shakespeare.
-The collection currently contains over 162 titles taken from 36 different reference publishers and more titles are being added.
+Credo Reference is a multi-publisher collection of high-quality reference titles covering everything from the arts to astronomy, law to literature, and science to Shakespeare.
 Available titles also include a range of multimedia options including thousands of high-quality diagrams, photographs, maps, and audio files.

 Find Books